 Skilled trades are genuinely underrated and deserve more serious consideration than they get.
 Here's the reality:

-- Electricians, plumbers, and HVAC technicians regularly earn $60,000–$100,000+ once licensed
+- After completing apprenticeship (typically 4–5 years), licensed electricians, plumbers, and HVAC technicians regularly earn $60,000–$100,000+

 - Demand for skilled trades is high and growing.
 These jobs cannot be outsourced or automated easily